Xilinx/SDSoC-Tutorials/platform-creation-tutorial/Lab1-Creating-DSA-for-Zynq-7000-SoC-Processor-Design.md

     ![](./images/image42.png)

-4. Create an top-level HDL wrapper for the IP integrator block design.

-5. Right-click on **zynq7_board.bd** in Sources window and click on **Create HDL Wrapper**.
+4. Right-click on **zynq7_board.bd** in Sources window and click on **Create HDL Wrapper**  to create a top-level HDL wrapper for the IP integrator block design.

    ![](./images/image43.png)

-6. Click **OK**.
+5. Click **OK**.

     ![](./images/image44.png)

-7. In the Flow Navigator, click **Generate Bitstream**.
+6. In the Flow Navigator, click **Generate Bitstream**.

+7. Click **File > Export > Export Hardware**.

+8. Select the **Include Bitstream** checkbox.

 > You now have a Zynq-7000 SoC bitstream that includes a hardware design without any SDSoC accelerators.
-This bitstream can be used as a check of hardware functionality prior to running the design through the SDx IDE to generate hardware accelerators.
+This bitstream can be used as a check of hardware functionality before running the design through the SDx IDE to generate hardware accelerators.
 </details>

 <details>